jhpyle/docassemble/_docs/interviews.md

 interview they had been using, and they will immediately pick up where they left off.

-If a user creates an account, and then leaves an interview without completing it, and closes their browser, then the next time they start the interview, they will start at the beginning again.
-Then, if they log in, they will be directed to the `/interviews` page, which shows a list of interview sessions, including the original session and the new session.
+If a logged-inuser leaves an interview without completing it, closes their browser, then opens their browser at a later time, and visits the interview link again, they will start a new interview session.
+If they then log in using the menu in the corner, they will be directed to the `/interviews` page, where they will see two interview sessions listed, including their original session and the session they just started.

+If your users will only ever need to use a single session of an interview, you might want to change the code of your interview so that they have a different experience.
+For example, you might want to start your interview with a multiple-choice question that asks the user if they are a new user or a returning user.
+If they are a returning user.

+{% highlight yaml %}
+modules:
+  - docassemble.base.util
+---
+question: |
+  Are you here for the first time, or returning?
+field: user_new_or_returning
+buttons:
+  - First time: new
+  - Returning: returning
+---
+mandatory: True
+code: |
+  if user_new_or_returning == 'returning':
+    command('exit', url=url_of('login'))
+{% endhighlight %}

+Running [`command()`] with `'exit'` deletes the current interview session.
+The `url` keyword parameter redirects the user to a particular page.
+The function [`url_of()`] with the parameter `'login'` returns the URL for the **docassemble** login page.

 # <a name="htauthor"></a>How to author your own interviews